 Staff of St Mary’s University attend an induction session about equality on campus and all of the Sports Clubs and Society committee members attend equality training at the Sports and Societies Conference each year.
 The SU is currently a supporter of Terrence Higgins Trust and hopes to help the University to become a Stonewall Champion in the next 2 years.

-St Mary’s Students’ Union is proud to support the St Mary’s LGBT+ Society and works hard to ensure that equality and diversity on campus is a priority.
-The LGBT+ Society has weekly meet ups.
+St Mary’s Students’ Union is proud to support the St Mary’s LGBTQ+ Society and works hard to ensure that equality and diversity on campus is a priority.
+The LGBTQ+ Society has weekly meet ups.
 For more information contact the LGBT+ Society via the SMSU Societies Page.
-You can also contact the LGBT+ Society by liking the Facebook Page: St Mary’s LGBT+
+You can also contact the LGBTQ+ Society by liking the Facebook Page: St Mary’s LGBT+

 Local and national info, advice and support